 - 1 tablespoon red pepper flakes optional

 - Brown ground beef, onions, and minced garlic together in a large saucepan.

 - Drain (if desired) then return to saucepan.

 - Add all other ingredients to the ground beef mixture and bring to a boil.

-- Reduce to low and simmer uncovered for 2 hours or until chili is thickened.
+- Reduce to low and simmer uncovered for 1 1/2 to 2 hours or until chili reaches desired thickness.

 - Top each bowl with sour cream, grated cheese, jalapenos if desired.